 10. A lounge for the pool

-A small float or Water Hammock to use in the pool or ocean can be a fantastic thing to have.
+A small float or Water Hammock to use in the pool or even the ocean can be a fantastic thing to have.
 Just remember not to be rude in a crowded pool.

 If you want to be extra, bring some of these: